Arusha Agreement

 The Arusha Agreement was a treaty signed on 24 September 1969 in Arusha, Tanzania, between the European Community and the three East African states of Kenya, Uganda and Tanzania.
-The agreement entered into force on 1 January 1971, concomitant with the second Yaoundé Convention, with the aim of establishing better economic relations between the EC and the African states.
-At the end of their validity time, the Lomé Convention was signed which substituted the previous agreements and enlarged them to 46 ACP countries.
+The agreement entered into force on 1 January 1971 for a five-year period, concomitant with the second Yaoundé Convention, with the aim of establishing better economic relations between the EC and the African states.
+At the end of their validity time, the Lomé Convention was signed which substituted the previous agreements and expanded the partnership to include 46 ACP countries.

 History

 In 1967, three East African countries (Kenya, Tanzania and Uganda) that were not members of the Associated African and Malagasy States (AAMS), but were instead member states of the Commonwealth of Nations combined to establish the East African Community (EAC).
 On 26 July 1968 the EEC signed an initial Association Agreement with the EAC.
 That Agreement did not enter into force because it was not ratified by all the countries involved.
 On 24 September 1969 in Arusha, a second Agreement was signed between the EEC and the EAC.
 That Agreement was signed at the same time as the Convention of Association between the EEC and the AAMS (Yaoundé II); both the Arusha Agreement and the Yaoundé II Convention entered into force on 1 January 1971 for a period of five years.